• Training Room

 Target Audience: PGR (Doctoral) Supervisors

-This short course will cover the key elements of a Data Management Plan (DMP), a written document that describes the data collected &/or generated during a research project, how the data is managed and what will happen to the data after a project completes.
+This session will cover the key elements of a Data Management Plan (DMP) - a written document that describes the research data collected and generated during a research project; how the data are managed, and what will happen to the data after a project completes.

 • Planning the structure